 The TTL of a record modified by RPZ policies is set from the TTL of the relevant record in policy zone.
 It is then limited to a maximum value.
-The max-policy-ttl clause changes that maximum from its default of 5.
+The max-policy-ttl clause changes the maximum seconds from its default of 5.

-'''

 For example, you might use this option statement

-'''